lvwpacifica/weather-pipeline/README.md

 # Weather Data Ingestion Pipeline

-This project implements an end-to-end cloud-based ETL pipeline that ingests weather data from the Meteo Weather API, stores raw JSON data in Azure Data Lake Storage Gen2, transforms the data using PySpark, and loads daily aggregated results into PostgreSQL for reporting in Power BI.
+This project implements an end-to-end cloud-based ETL pipeline that ingests weather data from the Open-Meteo API, stores raw JSON data in Azure Data Lake Storage Gen2, transforms the data using PySpark, and loads daily aggregated results into PostgreSQL for reporting in Power BI.

 ## Features

-- Extracts weather data from the Meteo Weather API
+- Extracts weather data from the Open-Meteo API
 - Stores raw JSON data in Azure Data Lake Storage Gen2
-- Loads raw weather records into PostgreSQL
+- Loads weather records into PostgreSQL
 - Performs daily aggregations using PySpark
 - Visualizes weather trends with Power BI
 - Automates pipeline execution using GitHub Actions